weaveworks/clusters-config/README.md

 - [gsts](https://github.com/ruimarinho/gsts)
 - [pre-commit](README.md#pre-commit-hooks)

-### How do we manage clusters?
-- Each cluster/environment has its own branch.
-- Clusters are provisioned by creating a new `cluster-<CLUSTER_NAME>` branch and destroyed by deleting the branch.
-- Clusters branches and directories are created automatically after a user [request a cluster](./docs/cluster.md#requesting-a-cluster).
-All values are set and user shouldn't need to add anything (unless he wants to customize his environment).
-The user can review the files before pushing the new branch in order to provision his cluster
-- The cluster directory `./eksctl-clusters/clusters/<CLUSTER_NAME>` contains:
-    - Eksctl cluster configurations.
-    - flux, gitops, other apps files.

 ### Getting access to Engineering Sandbox AWS Account

 - File an issue on [corp](https://github.com/weaveworks/corp) to request access to Engineering Sandbox AWS Account to assume `WeaveEksEditor` role **(include your email in the issue)**.